borgim/uhtred-cms/README.md

 A simple blog CMS

+## ⚠️ Warning ⚠️

+This app is a personal project and still under development.
+Will be refactored later

 ## Functionalities

-  - [] Login to access dashboard
+  - [X] Login to access dashboard
   - [] Create new publication (if saved as 'draft', not publish)
-  - [] List all publications
+  - [X] List all publications
   - [] Edit existing publications
-  - [] Role admin can register new users, or remove some
+  - [] Role admin can register new users, or remove some

 ## Stack

   - Next.JS
+    - React-Query
+    - Next-Auth
+    - Date-Fns
+  - Typescript
   - MySQL
-  - Next-Auth
   - Editor.JS
+  - Tailwind

+  ## Improvements

+    - tRPC
+    - Prisma ORM